02 Dec Reviewing and Revamping Your Marketing Strategy for the New Year

 Consistency is key in marketing.
 A consistent content marketing strategy keeps your business top of mind, increases brand awareness by building your SEO and positions you and your company as a trusted resource.
-All these things lead to increased revenue.
-Here are our recommended steps, plus some tools, to help you create a consistent content marketing strategy!
+All these things lead to increased revenue – a goal that every business should aim for in the new year!
+Keep reading to learn about our recommended steps, plus some tools, for revamping your marketing strategy!

 Plan Ahead with an Editorial Calendar

 An editorial calendar is a useful tool that will assist you in mapping a plan, so you are not wondering what to post and when you need to post. assist you in regularly publishing content, in addition to sorting through and segmenting ideas.
 It can also be a great place to collaborate as a team.

 A consistent content marketing strategy starts with Anchor Content – a weekly blog, podcast or video from which all other content is repurposed.
 This content lives on your website in order to drive users to the real estate you own on the web.
 Then it’s promoted on your social media channels and email newsletters – you can literally pull segments of copy from your Anchor Content to create promotional content on these other platforms.
 This saves you time from having to come up with a bevy of new ideas, maximizing the content you created and prevents overwhelm with your audience (this week we are only talking about this thing).
 Ideally, Anchor Content is also Evergreen allowing you to share it again in the future.
 Evergreen Content is a super time-saver trick.